ChrisNewelldev/landing-page/README.md

 # landing-page
-this is a landing page and all going to be redone.
-Just a placeholder while I get everything sorted out
+This is a simple landing page template.
+The main purpose is to get a firm understanding of html and css,